 Become Confident and Successful by Certifying Your Strengths

-Or perhaps you just want to get to know yourself better --- almost every personal development course states that you have to know both your strengths and weaknesses if you want to succeed.
+Or perhaps you just want to get to know yourself better --- almost every personal development course states that you have to identify both your strengths and weaknesses if you 're going to succeed.

 Or maybe you’re merely looking for that baseline; you know you’re already proficient at a particular set of skills, but would like to measure how much more you can improve yourself.